GoodwayGroup/gw-aws-audit/docs/gw-aws-audit.md

 STATUS [enum]:
   - PASS: When a does NOT have Console Access and has NO Access Keys or only INACTIVE Access Keys
-  - FAIL: When a User has Console Access
+  - FAIL: When an IAM User has Console Access
-  - WARN: When a User does NOT have Console Access, but does have at least 1 ACTIVE Access Key
+  - WARN: When an IAM User does NOT have Console Access, but does have at least 1 ACTIVE Access Key
   - UNKNOWN: Catch all for cases not handled.

 AGE [duration]: